All planning checklists

 Plan welcome drinks and snacks for the accommodation.

-Grab some local Manchester beers from a corner shop or create a 'Madchester' themed cocktail mix.
+Grab local Manchester beers from a corner shop or mix a Madchester-themed cocktail for pre-drinks before you head to the NQ.

 Easy·Standard impact